brightcodesgh/brightcodesgh/README.md

 **`Full-stack Developer`**

-- 🔭 I’m currently working on an eBook System for the Students of GCTU
+- 🔭 I’m currently working on an eBook System.
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...